team-coding/unio/packages/backend/src/modules/exam/README.md

 - Create Exam
 - Update Exam
 - Delete Exam
-- List Exam
+- List Exam *?
 - Import Exam
+- Export Exam
 - Import Questions
 - Export Questions
-- Export Exam
+- Archive Exam

 Observation:

 The exams can be shared with students or groups, but it will always reference the user.
 Options can be ordered.
-Each option has an individual grade, but cannot exceed the total of the exam.
+Each option has an individual mark, but cannot exceed the total marks of the exam.
 The exam can have a custom header.
 The test should only be available within the defined date range.